-Amyloid imaging shows promise for detecting cardiac amyloidosisFebruary 4th, 2013 in Medical research /
+Amyloid imaging shows promise for detecting cardiac amyloidosisFebruary 4, 2013 in Medicine & Health / Medical research

 While amyloid imaging may now be most associated with detecting plaques in the brain, it has the potential to change the way cardiac amyloidosis is diagnosed.
 According to first-of-its-kind research published in the February issue of The Journal of Nuclear Medicine, positron emission tomography (PET) with 11C-PIB can positively visualize amyloid deposits in the heart.
 Currently there is no noninvasive test available for specific diagnosis.